 You need to make sure you do two things before you leave.
 It’s highly recommended that you refrain from consuming any type of alcohol the night before your trip because it can take you hours to regain the control you have when you’re completely sober.
 Besides, drinking alcohol before a long ride is a recipe for disaster as you’ll end up dehydrated, you’ll have to make multiple stops, and you’ll lose focus.

 Almost 60% of our body is made of water, so it is extremely important for you to avoid getting dehydrated.
 Naturally, you needn’t drink a lot of it right before you hop on your motorcycle since it will be a nuisance to have to stop frequently.
-But making sure that you drink enough water beginning with a day before you leave will at least give you the reassurance that you’re not severely dehydrated even if you don’t drink water right before your ride.
+But making sure that you drink enough water beginning with a day before you leave will at least give you the reassurance that you’re not severely dehydrated even if you don’t drink water right before your long motorcycle ride.